-Research in the Flynn lab is focused on the application of adipose-derived stem cells (ASCs) in new cell-based therapeutic strategies for soft tissue augmentation and wound healing, therapeutic angiogenesis, and musculoskeletal regeneration.
-As a regenerative cell source, fat is abundant, easily accessible, and uniquely expendable.
-In culture, ASCs proliferate rapidly and can be stimulated to differentiate into mature bone, cartilage, adipose, and muscle cells, and can contribute to regeneration by secreting an array of paracrine factors that promote angiogenesis, limit apoptosis, enhance endogenous stem cell recruitment, and mediate the inflammatory response.
-While there is great promise, many questions remain in terms of how to safely and effectively translated to the clinical setting.
-A better understanding of the cell response within 3-D microenvironments is needed in order to achieve predictable regeneration and long-term functional recovery.
-To address these key challenges, the three central themes of ongoing research in the Flynn lab are:
+Research in the Flynn lab is focused on the application of adipose-derived stem/stromal cells (ASCs) in new cell-based therapeutic strategies for soft tissue augmentation and wound healing, therapeutic angiogenesis, and musculoskeletal regeneration.
+As a regenerative cell source, adipose tissue (fat) is abundant, easily accessible, and uniquely expendable.
+ASCs can be stimulated to differentiate into mature fat, bone, cartilage, and muscle cells, and can contribute to regeneration by secreting a broad array of cytokines and growth factors that promote angiogenesis, limit apoptosis, enhance endogenous stem cell recruitment, and modulate the inflammatory response.
+However, key questions must be addressed before ASCs can be safely and effectively translated to the clinic, including how to best deliver the cells to ensure retention and survival, and how to more fully harness their pro-regenerative capacities to enhance healing and functional recovery.
+To address these challenges, the three central themes of ongoing research in the Flynn lab are:

 The design of dynamic culture systems for human ASC expansion and lineage-specific differentiation